On Separate Normalization in Self-supervised Transformers: Approach

-We further inspect the uniformity of the \CLS and token embeddings.
-A good uniformity of the feature distribution indicates the embedding preserves maximal information.
-Contrastive methods usually employ negative instances to encourage uniformity.
-In this section, we investigate how, under both non-contrastive and contrastive training methods, ShareNorm and SepNorm can preserve the uniformity of the embeddings.
+We further relate SepNorm with the uniformity of embeddings.
+Higher uniformity values indicate that embeddings can better exploit the space to store information.
+Contrastive methods often employ negative instances to encourage uniformity.
+In particular, we incorporate SepNorm into transformers trained with U-MAE~\citep{zhang2022mask}, which uses a constrastive term to promote uniformity of features.

-To this end, we choose MAE and U-MAE~\citep{zhang2022mask} as the major frameworks to perform the case study, where the former is a non-contrastive method and the latter is a contrastive method.
-We modify their encoders to replace the typical normalization layer with our proposed SepNorm layer.
-The specification of our SepNorm method involves the incorporation of BN and LN.
-We try all four combinations and measure their impact on the uniformity of the \CLS and token embeddings.

-\paragraph{SepNorm better preserves uniformity in MAE.} Table~\ref{tab:uniformity}(a) shows the numerical value of the uniformity on the STL10 and Aircraft datasets~\citep{coates2011analysis, maji2013fine}.
-In essence, our results indicate that compared to ShareNorm, SepNorm significantly enhances \CLS uniformity.
-Interestingly, the uniformity of token embeddings remains comparable.
-We also empirically verify that better uniformity on the \CLS embeddings results in better performance on the downstream task (Figure~\ref{tab:uniformity}(b)).
-Another observation made is that the uniformity of the \CLS is markedly improved when utilizing BN as compared to using LN.
-A potential reason is that BN provides an implicit negative term like in contrastive methods.
-Though we empirically demonstrate the use of BN on \CLS can better encourage uniformity, it is not necessary when self-supervised transformers are combined with contrastive loss~\citep{oord2018representation}.

-\paragraph{ShareNorm imposes negative effects on uniformity in U-MAE.} We further pretrain U-MAE with ShareNorm being the normalization layer.
-The U-MAE explicitly adds a uniformity loss on the \CLS embeddings, with coefficient $\lambda$ balancing the two objectives:

-Here $\calL_\calU$ is computed within one batch, and we only compute the uniformity of the \CLS embeddings.
-Based on the analysis of the pretrained U-MAE, we have the following finding: